Place : Miramas (Bouches du Rhône)

 You’ll continue the work to safeguard this industrial heritage and pursue restoration work on the upper watermill which is the last in a series of mills that have already been saved.
 In fact, you can still see the marks from the water wheel which powered all the machinery in the mill building.

 Building technique: Masonry and lime wall renders

-Accommodation: On-site, in basic dormitories or tents.
+Accommodation: On-site, in tents.
 Bring your own tent if you like.